lilfetz22/vscode-notes/README.md

 }
 ```

-All of the scopes you can configure are as follows:
+All of the traditional TextMate scopes you can configure are as follows:

 ```
-source.notes
+source.notesnlh
-markup.heading.notes
+markup.heading.notesnlh
-markup.changed.notes
+markup.changed.notesnlh
-markup.canceled.notes
+markup.canceled.notesnlh
-markup.bold.notes
+markup.bold.notesnlh
-variable.language.notes
+variable.language.notesnlh
-keyword.other.notes
+keyword.other.notesnlh
-keyword.operator.notes
+keyword.operator.notesnlh
-invalid.deprecated.notes
+invalid.deprecated.notesnlh
-comment.notes
+comment.notesnlh
-string.quoted.single.notes
+string.quoted.single.notesnlh
-string.quoted.double.notes
+string.quoted.double.notesnlh
 string.regexp
-entity.name.tag.notes
+entity.name.tag.notesnlh
 ```

 Other scopes are language-specific.
-See `syntaxes/custom-colors.json` if you would like to override your theme and use the colors you see in the example image.
+See `syntaxes/custom-colors.json` if you would like to override your theme and use custom colors.

 ## Supported Syntax Highlighting